-- a) Innovation Campus A Campus Master Plan in accordance with the policies of Section C.12.8.6 shall be required for lands in the Innovation Campus designation. - b) Innovation Hub, Innovation Neighbourhood, Landmark Gateway, Village Centre and Neighbourhood Centre An Urban Design Plan shall be prepared for lands in the applicable designation, which demonstrates the integration of the proposed uses with planned development in that designation in a manner which reflects the policies of this Plan.
+- a) An SIS completed to the satisfaction of the Town in consultation with Conservation Halton and the Region of Halton. - b) Innovation Campus A Campus Master Plan in accordance with the policies of Section C.12.8.6 shall be required for lands in the Innovation Campus designation. - c) Innovation Hub, Innovation Neighbourhood, Landmark Gateway, Village Centre and Neighbourhood Centre An Urban Design Plan shall be prepared for lands in the applicable designation, which demonstrates the integration of the proposed uses with planned development in that designation in a manner which reflects the policies of this Plan.
 Where such a Plan has already been prepared the Plan should be updated to reflect the proposed development.
 Such Plans shall be prepared in coordination with any other landowners in the designation.
 The Urban Design Plan shall include the following, where applicable, unless otherwise scoped by the Town: - i) Lotting Plan, that delineates and dimensions the lots proposed in each block; - ii) Context Plan: - iii) Conceptual site plan and proposed density and massing of buildings; - iv) Access and Circulation Plan for all modes of transportation, including any plans for structured parking above and/or below grade; and, - v) Phasing Plan which will describe and illustrate how the proposed development can be incorporated into the area to achieve full development potential of the site; consider neighbouring uses and the need to buffer or stage use; and, identify public infrastructure and facilities required to serve the development and their proposed phased construction.

-c) Intensification Plan
+d) Intensification Plan